Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 The horror stories are blown out of proportion.
 Rather than via deliberate propaganda, the rumours have spread via word of mouth on the internet.
 One person mentions the estrogen scare story, causing a regular user of lavender oil to get worried, making some ask panicked questions.
 Other acne patients stumble across the conversation, and before you know it, it’s common knowledge that lavender oil is estrogenic.

-A recipe for wound healing acceleration
+A recipe for boosting collagen production

 Use aloe vera in the morning – the ritual above should be performed before bedtime.
 Tamanu oil will make your face greasy, while to be safe, lavender oil should never be combined with make-up, overly harsh sunlight or air pollution, which are all a nonfactor as you sleep.
 In the morning, you can apply aloe vera gel to select areas of slowly healing pimples.